 If learning to read and write is difficult, then learning to become proficient in mathematics is much more difficult or impossible for some children.
 One problem is that the term, mathematics, refers to a wide range of intellectual skills that are more divergent than coherent.
-Another problem is that neuroscience understanding of math skills is rudimentary at best.
 In the neurological literature, there are reports of brain damaged patients who cannot count or calculate, but the more abstract reasoning that advanced mathematicians celebrate remains somewhat of a mystery.

 In schools, arithmetic is taught to everyone but mathematics is hard to learn and attracts fewer and fewer students as the grades advance.
 The innate basis of arithmetic lies in the spontaneous tendency to measure and to recognize clusters of objects.
 For example, Barth et al showed that that preschool children can compare and add sets of elements without counting and without prior instruction.
 They could integrate quantity information presented as sound or visual dot arrays.
 They concluded that abstract knowledge of number and addition precedes and guides language-based instruction in mathematics.